Anthony De Longis: Early life

+Career

 He is well known for his recurring role during the first two seasons of the TV series Star Trek: Voyager, as First Maje Jal Culluh, leader of the Kazon-Nistrim.

 A very experienced swordsman, he is also known for his roles on Highlander: The Series, as Lymon Kurlow in the third-season episode "Blackmail", and as Otavio Consone in the fifth-season episode "Duende".
 De Longis auditioned and was considered for the lead role in the series.
 A martial artist and weapon master in several disciplines, he played a swordsman opposite Jet Li in the 2006 martial arts epic Fearless, and gave Harrison Ford extensive whip training for the 2008 film Indiana Jones and the Kingdom of the Crystal Skull.
 He also taught Michelle Pfeiffer how to use the bullwhip for her role as Catwoman in the 1992 film Batman Returns.

 De Longis provided the voice of Marshal Leigh Johnson in the 2010 western video game, Red Dead Redemption.
 He also appeared in the downloadable content pack Red Dead Redemption: Undead Nightmare.